ipbrieske/PyBer_Analysis/README.md

 # Summary

-From this analysis, we would offer three recommendations to grow PyBer's business:
+From this analysis, we would offer three recommendations to grow PyBer's business

 	1. Add more Urban cities to PyBer's portfolio.
 		- Urban cities account for a sizable percentage of PyBer's income.
 Adding access to another Urban location has an outsized impact when compared to a city qualified as Rural.